KhyatiMehta3/MachineLearning/README.md

 * If your model is too confused between certain similar data, then your model is probably overly generalised.
 This means it requires a little more complexity brought into it  - Try adding more data.
 * If your model is too complex, it tends to overfit everything and confidently can give wrong prediction - In this case, generalize your model, make it simpler.

+## Day2 - 13/11/2018
+### Understand a simple machine learning project
+So I came a across a simple machine learning project, just a couple of line of code in Python, by using scikit-learn ML library.
+This code is actually from [this blog.](https://towardsdatascience.com/simple-machine-learning-model-in-python-in-5-lines-of-code-fe03d72e78c6)
+   * Here the author creates a model and teaches it to predict the output of a dependent variable using 3 independent variables.
+   * He generates the inputs by iterating randomly up to a limit and assigning an output using some equation.
+   * He uses Linear Regression to teach the model.
+As far as I understand LR, it is used to predict an output(dependent variable), given an input (independent variable) where the output doesn't have a decided relationship with the input, i.e. its relationship is probabilistic/statistical in nature.
+Examples for a decided relationship between input and output can be E=mc^2, V=IR, x+my=c, and so on.
+   * This is intuitively true, because why would you need to train any model, if you knew the output equation i.e. by extension, its relationship with the input?
+It'd be like teaching a model to tell you the output of y = a + b, given a, b.
+   * Although, this could be useful when you don't know the relationship of the inputs & outputs in your existing data.
+   * Like, say you lots of mathematical series, where there are inputs and 1 output & you don't know what equation to fit, so you get the same output given these inputs.
+Then LR can be conversely used to find the statistical relationship between both.